 About the author

-Joost van Boeschoten (1956, Dr.) is an independent consultant with Contrasticon BV working with senior management of ict-customers and their suppliers, helping them creating succesfull form and content to their collaborative relationships.
+Joost van Boeschoten (1956, Dr.) is an independent consultant with Contrasticon BV working with senior management of ICT customers and their suppliers, helping them create successful form and content for their collaborative relationships.

-In the past Joost van Boeschoten worked with Computer Sciences Corporation (CSC) as ict-management consultant and Regional Director Research Services.
+In the past, Joost van Boeschoten worked with Computer Sciences Corporation (CSC) as an ICT-management consultant and Regional Director Research Services.